traels/spree_print_invoice/README.md

 [![Dependency Status](https://gemnasium.com/futhr/spree_print_invoice.png)](https://gemnasium.com/futhr/spree_print_invoice)
 [![Coverage Status](https://coveralls.io/repos/futhr/spree_print_invoice/badge.png?branch=2-0-stable)](https://coveralls.io/r/futhr/spree_print_invoice)

-This extension provides a "Print Invoice" button on the Admin Orders view screen which generates a PDF of the order details.
+This extension provides a "Print Invoice" button (per default) on the Admin Orders view screen which generates a PDF of the order details.
+It's fully extendable so you can add own _print slips_ from your own Rails app.
+It also comes with a packaging slip.

 ## Installation